 Family law firms looking to grow will reach more potential candidates through these platforms.
 This can help establish your reputation as an attractive place to work with consistent, positive social media posts from both the firm and employees.

-More social media posts that link to content on the firm’s website generates more visitors to the website.
+More social media posts that link to content on the firm’s website generate more visitors to the website.

 Best Practices: Social Media Automation and Employee Advocacy